 What you learn is up to your parents.
 Unlike children who attend school, a child in Elective Home Education does not have to follow the National Curriculum.

 You can still take examinations, and are encouraged to do so.
 Most employers will want you to have qualifications like GCSEs when applying for jobs.
-Your parents will need to arrange this as they are in change of your education.
+Your parents will need to arrange this (including paying any fees) as they are in change of your education.

-There are local and national support groups which provide parents who are providing home education and children who are being home educated with support, resources and opportunities to socialise and make new friends.
+There are also local and national support groups which provide support, resources and opportunities to socialise and make new friends.

 Some of the groups which can support your parents to provide home education are: